curious-containers/curious-containers.github.io/_docs/2030-red-format-protecting-credentials.md

 ### Save Values in Keyring

-You can store values to be filled into your variables in a keyring utility (e.g. [gnome-keyring](https://wiki.gnome.org/action/show/Projects/GnomeKeyring?action=show&redirect=GnomeKeyring)) using the [keyring](https://github.com/jaraco/keyring) python script, that gets installed as a dependency of CC-FAICE.
+You can store values to be filled into your variables in a keyring utility (e.g. [Gnome-Keyring](https://wiki.gnome.org/action/show/Projects/GnomeKeyring?action=show&redirect=GnomeKeyring)) using the [keyring](https://github.com/jaraco/keyring) Python package, that gets installed as a dependency of CC-FAICE.

-TODO
+If the `faice agent red` and `faice exec` encounter a variable, that is not yet stored in a keyring, they will ask for it in an interactive CLI dialogue.
+After you specified the values, they will automatically prompt you with the option to store these values in the keyring.
+By default, the secrets will be stored in a keyring service named `red`.
+You can change this using the CLI argument `--keyring-service`.

+If you want to add or remove secrets manually, you can use the `keyring` CLI command, that is provide by the `keyring` Python package (see `keyring --help`).
+For Gnome-Keyring you can use the Linux GUI tool `seahorse` to view stored values.

 ## Protected Keys